pawel-cygal/zabbix/README.md

-In this repository you can find some useful scripts and plugins for zabbix monitoring system
+In this repository you can find some usefull scripts and plugins for zabbix monitoring system